 Assistant Baseball Coach

 As a player, he was honored twice as an All-Conference athlete.
-As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he lead the team in home-runs and slugging percentage; and as a team the Choctaws lead the nation in D-3 with home-runs.
+As a senior at Mississippi College he was awarded with All-Atlantic-Southwest-Conference honors as an outfielder where he lead the team in home-runs and slugging percentage; and as a team the Choctaws lead the nation in division three with home-runs.
 Before transferring to Mississippi College, Benton played at Belhaven University where he helped lead the Blazers to the school's first ever NAIA College World Series appearance.
 Also at Belhaven he was awarded with All-Gulf-Coast-Atlantic-Conference honors as a designated hitter.
 Before Belhaven, Benton played for Hinds Community College where he held a .404 batting average his sophmore year.

 Before entering college Benton served on active duty in the United States Air Force for 4 years as a Security Forces Airman.

 Benton completed his Bachelors of Science degree in Kinesiology (Sports Management) from Mississippi College and his Masters of Arts in Education (Coaching) from Greenville College.